-The attribute Buy-to-let is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Buy-to-let is a mandatory attribute.
 The attribute Buy-to-let should be regarded as a static attribute, i.e. the value of the attribute Buy-to-let cannot change over time.

 An instrument is to be considered as a buy-to-let instrument in case the instrument is granted for purchasing, building or refurbishing residential real estate and which is directly owned by the sector households for the purpose of letting the residential real estate to tenants.
 In case, the property is - in addition to being rented out - also used as a residence by the debtor of the instrument and owner of the property, the instrument is to be considered as buy-to-let in case more than 50% of the property is being rented out.